 Danielle was appointed to JTHS in 2015 as teacher of Religious Studies, becoming lead teacher in 2018.
 She has also branched out into pastoral, becoming Head of year 7 in 2019.
 Danielle is a passionate teacher of RS and a dedicated member of the Pastoral team.
 She prides herself in being a key member of the JTHS community, participating in various trips and school events including the organisation of PGL residential.
 Aside from school life, Danielle enjoys socialising, charity work, baking and walking her dog Dexter.

-Angus was elected as a parent governor at JTHS in May 2019.
+Angus was co-opted in May 2023, previously he was a parent governor at JTHS from May 2019.
 Angus has spent over 30 years within the financial services industry initially in retail banking with Barclays and now as CEO of an online mortgage broker.
 For the past 7 years Angus has been a Parent Governor at Yoxall St Peters which is a primary school within the JTMAT.
-Angus has a daughter in Y7 at JTHS.
+Angus has two children at JTHS.

 Dianne Whiting – Clerk (email: [email protected])

 Throughout the academic year Governors also attend presentation evenings, visit departments for subject Link Governance work, sit on interview panels, judge competitions, provide support via the school’s mentoring scheme, work within school committees e.g. Health and Safety and provide mock interviews for 6th Form students.